-- 1) the market value of the fund class units at the credit of your contract, less any applicable withdrawal fees; and - 2) the maturity benefit guarantee.
+- 1) the market value of the fund class units at the credit of your contract, less any applicable withdrawal fees; and - 2) the maturity benefit guarantee. - If (2) is greater than (1) a top up will be applied.

 The maturity benefit will be applied to the maturity option you select and your contract will then terminate.